Olympics brings focus on South Korea's dog-meat culture

 This year, nearly 500,000 people have signed a petition against the Winter Olympics.
 Animal-rights groups are even offering a VR experience of dog meat farms to raise awareness.

-In South Korea, dog is neither illegal nor fully legal.
+In South Korea, dog meat is neither illegal nor fully legal.
 It is categorised as livestock but not as food by the Ministry of Food and Drugs.

 Historically, dog was a popular dish on the Korean Peninsula, especially as a cheaper source of protein than beef or pork, which were valuable resources in a farming society.